 Default - These endpoints provide Office 365 services that do not require any optimization, and can be treated as normal Internet traffic.
 Some of these endpoints might not be hosted in Microsoft data centers.
 The traffic in this category is not susceptible to variations in latency.
 Therefore, direct breaking out of this type of traffic does not cause any performance improvement when compared to Internet breakout.
-In addition, the traffic in this category might not always be Office 365 traffic, hence it is recommended to disable this option when enabling Office 365 breakout in your network.
+In addition, the traffic in this category may not always be Office 365 traffic.
+Hence, it is recommended to disable this option when enabling Office 365 breakout in your network.

 How Office 365 optimization works

 The Microsoft endpoint signatures are updated at most once a day.
 Agent on the appliance polls the Citrix service (sdwan-app-routing.citrixnetworkapi.net), every day to obtain the latest set of end-point signatures.
-The SD-WAN appliance polls the Citrix service (sdwan-app-routing.citrixnetworkapi.net), once every day, when the appliance is turned on and Office 365 optimization is enabled.
+The SD-WAN appliance polls the Citrix service (sdwan-app-routing.citrixnetworkapi.net), once every day, when the appliance is turned on.
 If there are new signatures available, the appliance downloads it and stores it in the database.
 The signatures are essentially a list of URLs and IPs used to detect Office 365 traffic based on which traffic steering policies can be configured.

-First packet detection and classification of Office 365 traffic is performed only if the Office 365 breakout feature is enabled.
+First packet detection and classification of Office 365 traffic is performed by default, irrespective of whether the Office 365 breakout feature is enabled or not.